Cascade (brand)

 Cascade is a brand of automatic dishwasher detergent manufactured by Procter & Gamble.
-Introduced in 1955, it is the most popular dishwasher detergent brand in the US.
+Introduced in 1955, it is the most popular dishwasher detergent brand in the United States.

 History

 Cascade was developed by Procter & Gamble in 1955 as a specialized product for automatic dishwashers.
 Its creation stemmed from a business decision to differentiate the company's cleaning products.
 Before Cascade, the company had marketed Tide as a multi‑purpose detergent, including for dishwashing, but found Tide powder did not leave dishes sufficiently shiny.
 The company identified a market for a product specifically formulated for increasingly popular automatic dishwashers.

+The brand's formulation has evolved over time.
 A patent for an "automatic dishwasher detergent composition" that became part of the Cascade brand was granted to Procter & Gamble chemists Dennis Weatherby and Brian J. Roselle.
 The patent, issued on December 22, 1987, described a formula that included a class of dyes to give the detergent a lemon-yellow color without staining dishware and the dishwasher interior.

-The brand's formulation has evolved over time.
-In 2010, Cascade reformulated to remove phosphates (such as sodium triphosphate) in response to environmental regulation and concerns about eutrophication of waterways.
+In August 2003, Procter & Gamble launched Cascade ActionPacs, a line of unit-dose detergent pods.
+The pods utilized two-compartment packets composed of water-soluble polyvinyl alcohol (PVA) film, designed to sequester liquid and solid ingredients until dissolution during the wash cycle.
+In 2010, Cascade reformulated their products to remove phosphates (such as sodium tripolyphosphate) in response to environmental regulation and concerns about eutrophication of waterways.